vrtmrz/obsidian-livesync/docs/settings.md

 Delay database update until raise replication, open another file, window visibility changed, or file events except for file modification.
 This option can not be used with LiveSync at the same time.

-### Garbage check
-This plugin saves the file by splitting it into chunks to speed replication up and keep low bandwidth.

-They share the chunk if you use the same paragraph in some notes.
-And if you change the file, only the paragraph you changed is transferred with metadata of the file.
-And I know that editing notes are not so straight.
-Sometimes paragraphs will be back into an old phrase.
-In these cases, we do not have to transfer the chunk again if the chunk will not be deleted.
-So all chunks will be reused.

-As the side effect of this, you can see history the file.

-The check will show the number of chunks used or retained.
-If there are so many retained chunks, you can rebuild the database.

 ### Fetch rebuilt DB.
 If one device rebuilds or locks the remote database, every other device will be locked out from the remote database until it fetches rebuilt DB.